 I assume the authors are referring to the measurement of "aggressive behavior by allowing participants to administer a painful burst of noise to another participant" (p.
 7).
 But please write out the abbreviation and/or explain this more clearly.

+Fixed.

 p.
 30: "Researchers believe they have well-controlled manipulations yielding robust, unbiased effects.
 We are concerned that, instead, researchers have poorly controlled manipulations yielding uncertain effects overstated through research bias."

 I should have commented on this in the first version.
 I don't see how any of this follows from the analyses done in the present paper (what researchers believe, whether manipulations are well-controlled or not, whether researchers are overstating their findings).

+We have added citations that exemplify how researchers think their manipulations are well-controlled when they are not.
+We have added a citation for the argument that the research literature is unbiased.

 Figure 3: "One not-best-practices cross-sectional study may be an outlier (Sigurdsson, Gudjonsson, Bragason, Kristjansdottir, & Sigfusdottir, 2006, z = 0.49)."